Policy changes from 31 October

 On 23 September 2025, the Climate Change Response (Emissions Trading Scheme – Forestry Conversions) Amendment Bill became an Act.

-The Act comes into effect on 31 October 2025.
+The Act came into effect on 31 October 2025.

 What restrictions does the Act introduce?

-The changes will restrict how much Land Use Capability (LUC) class 1 to 6 farmland you can convert to exotic forest and register in the ETS.
+The changes restrict how much Land Use Capability (LUC) class 1 to 6 farmland you can convert to exotic forest and register in the ETS.
 It does not prevent people from planting forests outside of the ETS.

-About the Land Use Capability (LUC) system
+About the Land Use Capability (LUC) classification system

-The LUC system classifies land based on its ability to support various productive uses over time.
+The LUC classification system classifies land based on its ability to support various productive uses over time.
 Land is classified based on features such as climate, soil, slope, vegetation, and erodibility.

 LUC class 1 is the most productive land and LUC class 8 is the least productive.